Aigerim-Zh/Movies-ETL/README.md

 # Movies-ETL

 ## Background Information
 AmazingPrime video is a platform for streaming videos and TV shows.
-The company wants to develop an algorithm to predict which low-budget movies being released will become popular, so they can buy the streaming rights at a bargain.
-AmazingPrime decided to sponsor a hackathon providing a clean dataset of movie data and asking participants to predict the popular pictures.
+The company wants to develop an algorithm to predict which low-budget movies being released will become popular, so they can effectively buy the streaming rights.
+AmazingPrime decided to sponsor a hackathon providing a clean dataset of movie data and asking participants to make these predictions.

 ## Purpose
 We are tasked with creating the datasets for this hackathon.
 We will create an automated ETL (Extract, Transform, and Load) pipeline to ensure that the data follows a consistent and robust data structure.